Win a Copy of "Ayiti" by Roxane Gay

-- Leave a comment below on Wednesday, April 3, and share the name of the book you're reading this week.
+- Leave a comment below on Wednesday, May 23, and include the name of a book you've read twice.

-- Everyone who leaves a comment here, on Facebook OR Twitter will be entered into a random drawing (Library employees are not eligible).
+- Everyone who leaves a comment here, on Facebook, Twitter OR Instagram will be entered into a random drawing (Library employees are not eligible).
 Please only enter in one place.

-- The winner will be contacted by email on Thursday, April 4.
+- The winner will be contacted by email on Thursday morning, May 24.

 - The winner can pick up their prize at the Library location of their choice.

-Win a Book Wednesdays takes place twice a month.
-Prize books are Advance Reader Copies (ARCs) of books that will be added to the Library collection within the next month, and can already be found in the Library catalog as "on order."
+Win a Book Wednesdays will take place twice a month.
+Prize books are Advanced Reader Copies (ARCs) of books that will be added to the Library collection within the next month, and can already be found in the Library catalog as "on order."